pacalet/sab4z/README.md

     uint32_t *regs = (uint32_t *)(virt_addr);
     printf("STATUS = %08x\n", *regs);

-To make it short, `/dev/mem` is an image of the physical memory space of the system and mmap allows us to map portions of this at a known virtual address.
+To make it short, `/dev/mem` is an image of the physical memory space of the system and `mmap` allows us to map portions of this at a known virtual address.
 Reading and writing at the mapped virtual addresses becomes equivalent to reading and writing at the physical addresses.

-All this, for obvious security reasons, is privileged, but as we are root...
+All this, for obvious security reasons, is privileged, but as we are `root`...

-The example C program in `C/sab4z.c` maps the STATUS and R registers of SAB4Z at a virtual address and the `[2G..2G+512M[` physical address range (that is, the DDR accessed across the PL) at another virtual address.
+The example `C` program in `/opt/downloads/sab4z/C/sab4z.c` maps the `STATUS` and `R` registers of SAB4Z at a virtual address and the `[2G..2G+512M[` physical address range (that is, the DDR accessed across the PL) at another virtual address.
 It takes one string argument.
-It first prints a welcome message, then uses the mapping to print the content of STATUS and R registers.
-It then writes `0x12345678` in the R register and starts searching for the passed string argument in the `[2G+1M..2G+17M[` range.
+It first prints a welcome message, then uses the mapping to print the content of `STATUS` and `R` registers.
+It then writes `0x12345678` in the `R` register and starts searching for the passed string argument in the `[2G+1M..2G+17M[` range.
 If it finds it, it prints all characters in a `[-20..+20[` range around the found string, and stops the search.
 Else, it prints a _String not found_ message.
-Then, it prints again STATUS and R, a good bye message and exits.
+Then, it prints again `STATUS` and `R`, a good bye message and exits.
 Have a look at the source code and use it as a starting point for your own projects.

 Cross-compile the example application:

-    Host> cd $ROOT/C
+    Host> cd /opt/downloads/sab4z/C
     Host> ${CROSS_COMPILE}gcc -o sab4z sab4z.c

 Equivalently, use the provided `Makefile`:

-    Host> cd $ROOT/C
+    Host> cd /opt/downloads/sab4z/C
     Host> make sab4z

 Transfer the executable to the Zybo and run the application: